isosphere/isosphere/README.md

 C taught me respect for memory allocation and safety.
 Perl taught me the power of regular expressions and in-file documentation.
 Python taught me how to move fast and build things.
-Rust taught me how productive it is to build on trust.
+Rust taught me how productive it is to build on trust backed by a picky compiler.

 Most of my work has been building web things as a solo dev.
 My current stack for projects is Debian, PostgreSQL, Rust, WASM.